“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 “Explain the nature of your request for right of passage within Regent Donovan’s domain, Miss Malveaux,” the mimic states.
 His voice is a flat, unwavering monotone.
 Caroline hears a heartbeat pumping from his chest.

 Caroline: The entire effect is… eerie, and despite herself, the shorter man is unnerving to her.

 She gathers herself after a second.
-She repeats much of what she told Wright, regarding her connections within the area, including her home, mortal allies, and connections to Tulane.
+She repeats much of what she told Wright, regarding her connections within the area.
+Those include her home, mortal allies, and connections to Tulane.

-GM: “Your status represents a legal gray area.”
-Another individual might stroke their chin in thought, but the mimic simply stares directly at Caroline, his flat voice unwavering.
+GM: “Your status represents a gray area.”
+Another individual might stroke their chin in thought.
+The mimic simply stares directly at Caroline, his flat voice unwavering.

 “Fledglings dwell with their sires.
-You are unreleased and incapable of swearing a full oath of fealty.”
+You are unreleased and incapable of swearing an oath of fealty.”

 Caroline: Caroline nods in agreement, not quite staring at him.
 “Propriety takes several forms.”

-GM: “Regent Donovan will permit you to dwell within his parish as a serf, with all the rights and responsibilities that such entails, upon the condition that you swear an oath of fealty to him as a full tenant upon your release.”
+GM: “Regent Donovan will permit you to dwell within his parish as a serf, with all the rights and responsibilities that such entails.
+In return, you will swear an oath of fealty to him as a tenant upon your release.”